datacamp/courses-introduction-to-python/chapter2.md

 The `start` index will be included, while the `end` index is _not_.

-The code sample below shows an example, where the second and third element, corresponding to indexes 1 and 2, are selected from a list `x`:
+The code sample below shows an example.
+A list with `"b"` and `"c"`, corresponding to indexes 1 and 2, are selected from a list `x`:

 ```
 x = ["a", "b", "c", "d"]